 While they were generally considered part of the New Romantic scene along with bands such as Spandau Ballet when they first emerged, the band later shed this image.
 The band worked with fashion designers to build a sharp and elegant image that earned them the nickname "the prettiest boys in rock."
-The band has won a number of awards throughout their career, including two Grammy Awards, two Brit Awards--receiving the award for Outstanding Contribution to Music, an MTV Video Music Award--the Lifetime Achievement Award, and were awarded a star on the Hollywood Walk of Fame.
+The band has won a number of awards throughout their career, including two Grammy Awards, two Brit Awards--receiving the award for Outstanding Contribution to Music, an MTV Video Music Award for Lifetime Achievement, and were awarded a star on the Hollywood Walk of Fame.

 The band's controversial videos, which included partial nudity and suggestions of sexuality, became popular in the early 1980s on the then-new music video channel MTV.
 Duran Duran were among the first bands to have their videos shot by professional directors with 35 mm film movie cameras, which gave their videos a much more polished look.
 In 1984, the band were early innovators with video technology in their live stadium shows.